-If you ask for a CDP award to be looked at again, there is always the risk that the award could be decreased rather than increased.
-Therefore, it is a good idea to seek guidance from a local advice agency.
+If you ask for a CDP award to be looked at again, there is always the risk that the award could be decreased rather than increased, or it could be lost altogether.
+Therefore, it is always a good idea to seek guidance from a local advice agency.

 It is important to register changes otherwise you/they may receive payments that they are not entitled to and be asked to pay these back in the future.
-This webpage outlines the different ways you can let them know: mygov.scot/child-disability-payment-if-your-circumstances-change/letting-social-security-scotland-know To call them, the number is 0800 182 2222.
+This online page outlines the different ways you can let them know: mygov.scot/child-disability-payment-if-your-circumstances- change/letting-social-security-scotland-know.

+If you would prefer to call Social Security Scotland, the number is 0800 182 2222.
 Changes to this benefit because of a change in circumstances may affect any other benefits you're also receiving, so remember to notify other benefit providers too if this applies.